Pat-Calh/Algorithm-DataStructure_Practice/README.md

-# Algorithm-DataStructure_Practice
+### Algorithm-DataStructure_Practice
-Just a place for messing around
+# Just a place for messing around and practicing with data stuctures and the likes: also for my friends to reference

-adding to this for test
+[ ] Mercury